-To help you and drivers throughout Cape Coral, Fort Myers, and North Port do just that, Port Charlotte Honda is here with your complete guide to the 2017 Honda CR-V dashboard symbols.
+To help you and drivers throughout Cape Coral, Fort Myers, and North Port do just that, Norm Reeves Honda Superstore Port Charlotte is here with your complete guide to the 2017 Honda CR-V dashboard symbols.

 Check it out below to get a better understand of each light in your SUV and what you need to do if they come on.

 Malfunction indicators in your CR-V are warning symbols that let you know when there is a severe problem in one or more systems under the hood.

 Here are a few important 2017 Honda CR-V malfunction indicators you need to know:

 - Low Oil Pressure: A symbol that looks like a red leaky oil can is the low oil pressure warning light.
 It means engine oil pressure in the SUV is too low.

 - What You Need to Do: Check oil levels and add more if needed.
 If the light is still on, schedule a repair immediately.

 - Malfunction Indicator Lamp: This dashboard warning light looks like a yellow engine block and lets you know there is an issue with the emissions control system.
 It will also activate when a misfire is detected in the engine cylinders.

 - What You Need to Do: To avoid serious engine damage, have your Honda CR-V serviced and repaired as soon as you see this light come on.

 - All-Wheel Drive Light: When the all-wheel-drive system your 2017 CR-V is faulty, overheating, or inactive, a yellow light that says “AWD” will activate on your dashboard.